All Episodes

 Certainly they play into each other, but they're not the same thing.

-But because they have conflated insurance and health care, they are screwing up the health care system where now only those of us with means are going to have access to the doctors to be able to get in and be seen quickly.
+But because they have conflated insurance and health care, they are screwing up the health care system where now only those of us with means are going to have access to the doctors to be able to get it and be seen quickly.

-More inequality in Barack Obama's America.
+More inequality in Barack Obama's America, but that is by design.

-Eric Erikson here in for Rush Limbaugh.
+Eric Erickson here, in for Rush Limbaugh.

 Welcome back.